 Project Schedule, Stage Construction, and Traffic Handling

 This project is located in a congested urban area with buildings in close proximity to the construction site.
 Therefore, the project will be completed in stages.
 Construction is anticipated to finish in fall/early winter 2021.
 The first weekend closure is set for Friday, March 19 at 10 PM to Monday, March 22 at 5 AM.
 Two more 55-hour weekend closures are tentatively set for Friday, July 9 at 10 PM to Monday, July 12 at 5 AM and Friday, October 1 at 10 PM to Monday, October 4 at 5 AM.
+Please note: these dates and times are subject to change.
+For most up to date news, please visit the project website.

 The first phase of the project will include the installation of barriers at the pavement edges, construction of a temporary bridge, and installation of some temporary paving.
 The second phase will include traffic shifts to the temporary bridge, demolition of the east side of the current bridge, construction of a new bridge, and subsequent paving.
 The third phase entails traffic shifts to the new bridge, demolition of the west side of the bridge, and construction of a new bridge.
 The last phase of work will include pavement striping and signage.